ajchili/learn-programming/lessons/python/2/README.md

    some_other_number = some_new_number + 2 # will be 6
    ```
 7. Finish up the assignment by doing the following:
-  1. Printing **Hello, World!** using a variable per word with the add operation for a string
+  1. Printing **Hello, World!** using a variable per word with the add operation for a string.
-  2. Printing an integer variable which was initialized to `2` then had been doubled (`2` added to it or multiplied by `2`)
+  2. Printing an integer variable which was initialized to `2` then had been doubled (`2` added to it or multiplied by `2`).
 8. Run your program!
    ```bash
    python variables.py